 The four stages of a consulting process that we’ve just outlined will give you the pillars you can rely on when planning your workflow and collaboration terms with your client.
 But the real power of your consulting business lies in developing your own unique approach and philosophy.

-If you’re at the beginning of your career, following this standard four-step process will work perfectly fine.
+If you’re at the beginning of your career, following this standard four-step process will work perfectly fine for most clients.
 Then as you gain experience and perspective as a professional, you’ll have the chance to shape your own process in a way that works best for you and the type of clients you work with.

 Customized VS Standard Consulting Processes